Table of Contents

 In the following tutorial, I will be working with the following software:

 Windows 2000 Professional: I consider this to be the best version of Windows that MS ever produced, I am using SP 3.
 These instructions should also be appropriate, with some variations for IIS configurations, for Windows XP Pro, Windows 2000 Server and Windows 2003 Server, but not Windows XP Home that is not a proper network enabled operating system, and should be avoided at all costs!
-Important Note: It is important to realise that IIS on Windows 2000 Pro has built-in 10 user connection maximum limit; as a result you should use Windows 2000 Server for a live server, but Windows 2000 Pro or Windows XP Pro should work fine for a test server.
-Thanks to Brian O'Flaherty for this information.
+Important Note: It is important to realize that IIS on Windows 2000 Pro has built-in 10 user connection maximum limit; as a result you should use Windows 2000 Server for a live server, but Windows 2000 Pro or Windows XP Pro should work fine for a test server.

 IIS 5: This comes on the Windows 2K CD; you can also use 5.1 or 6 depending upon which operating system you are using.
 I am using IIS rather than Apache 2 because IIS allows us to use pass through authentication in our PHP applications (I will cover this in detail later), and generally believe that Apache belongs on Unix/Linux for production servers; while if you must use Windows for a web server, you might as well use IIS too!